 But in most cases, these incidents include edge-of-the-envelope diving, such as an extreme cave or wreck exploration, or dives to extreme depths.
 And in many cases, bad judgment calls make the main cause.

 Millions of people are certified divers and dive many times every year, and yet, the total accident rate, as documented by DAN and the BSAC who both publish annual incident reports, is very low.

 It is even rarer that these incidents are fatal.
 Solid training and good judgment go a long way, as does diving with more experienced divers while you’re starting out.

 Don’t let the myth keep you from diving

 Don’t let myths hold you or anyone else back from the amazing world of SCUBA diving.
-Let’s all do what we can to dispel these myths whenever we get the chance, so people can make an informed choice about exploring the underwater world.
+Let’s all do what we can to expel these myths whenever we get the chance, so people can make an informed choice about exploring the underwater world.